signalogic/SigSRF_SDK/mediaTest_readme.md

 mediaTest -cx86 -ipcaps/EVS_16khz_13200bps_CH_PT127_IPv4.pcap -oEVS_16khz_13200bps_CH_PT127_IPv4.wav -Csession_config/evs_player_example_config2 -L
 ```
-mediaTest also accepts the "-rN" command line argument.
+mediaTest also accepts the "-rN" command line option.
 If none is specified, the default is N=20 (20 msec) <sup>[1]</sup>.

 mediaTest offers test and measurement features not available in mediaMin, including a wider variety of I/O formats and low-level EVS encoding control, such as RF (channel aware) settings, DTX enable/disable, ptime interval, and more.
 For example, the following command line will play an EVS pcap over USB audio:
 ```shell
 mediaTest -cx86 -ipcaps/EVS_16khz_13200bps_FH_IPv4.pcap -ousb0 -Csession_config/evs_player_example_config -L
 ```
-In the above USB audio example, output is specified as USB port 0 (the -ousb0 argument).
+In the above USB audio example, output is specified as USB port 0 (the -ousb0 cmd line option).
 Other USB ports can be specified, depending on what is physically connected to the server.

 Combined with .cod file <sup>[2]</sup> input (described in [Codec Test and Measurement](#user-content-codectestmeasurement) above), .pcap, .pcapng, and .rtp input (or .rtpdump), this makes mediaTest a flexible "EVS player".